 Being discontinued however did nothing to quell their popularity, with this forum favorite continuing to change hands for strong money even today.

-The Royal Army Special Air Service
+The British Army Special Air Service

-The Royal Army Special Air Services traces its origins back to 1941 during the middle of World War II.
+The British Army Special Air Services traces its origins back to 1941 during the middle of World War II.
 Over the decades that followed, the special forces unit gained a significant profile both in works of fiction and in real life, reaching a climax with the live televised rescue of hostages from the Iranian embassy in London in 1980.

-The Royal Army's SAS also served as a template for special forces units in other commonwealth nations such as Australia, Canada and New Zealand.
+The British Army's SAS also served as a template for special forces units in other commonwealth nations such as Australia, Canada and New Zealand.
 The SAS co-exists with its maritime sister unit, the SBS, which was discussed in an article on the Seamaster Pro Co-Axial GMT SBS Limited Edition here.

 The Special Air Service insignia is a winged dagger with the motto, "Who Dares Wins", coined by the creator of the SAS, Sir David Stirling of Scotland.